IMPORTANT NOTICE REGARDING ONLINE PAYMENTS:

 TO SEARCH BY NAME, TYPE LAST NAME, HIT THE SPACE BAR, THEN TYPE FIRST INITIAL

 DO NOT ADD COMMAS OR DASHES IN THE SEARCH AREA

-Notice is hereby given to all taxpayers of the TOWN OF EAST WINDSOR, CONNECTICUT, that the SECOND INSTALLMENT of Real Estate and Personal Property taxes, as well as Motor Vehicle Supplemental tax bills shall become due and payable on January 1, 2014.
+Notice is hereby given to all taxpayers of the TOWN OF EAST WINDSOR, CONNECTICUT, that the FIRST INSTALLMENT of Real Estate and Personal Property taxes, as well as Motor Vehicle tax bills shall become due and payable on July 1, 2014.

 Interest accrues at a rate of 1.5 % per month back to the original due date of all delinquent bills.

 FAILURE TO RECEIVE A BILL DOES NOT RELIEVE OR EXCUSE THE OBLIGATION OF THE BILL DUE.
 Connecticut General Statute 12-130